 Our multifamily lenders are principally mortgage banking companies, large diversified financial institutions, and banks.
-During 2018, we executed multifamily transactions with 30 lenders.
-During 2018, our top five multifamily lender customers, in the aggregate, accounted for approximately 49% of our multifamily business volume, compared with approximately 48% in 2017.
-Three of our customers each accounted for 10% or more of our multifamily business volume in 2018.
-Wells Fargo accounted for 12%, Walker & Dunlop accounted for 11%, and Berkadia accounted for 10% of our 2018 multifamily business volume.
+During 2019, we executed multifamily transactions with 30 lenders.
+During 2019, our top five multifamily lender customers, in the aggregate, accounted for approximately 48% of our multifamily business volume, compared with approximately 49% in 2018.
+Two of our customers each accounted for 10% or more of our multifamily business volume in 2019.
+Walker & Dunlop accounted for 12% and CBRE Multifamily Capital accounted for 10% of our 2019 multifamily business volume.

 We have a diversified funding base of domestic and international investors.
 Purchasers of multifamily Fannie Mae MBS include fund managers, commercial banks, pension funds, insurance companies, corporations, state and local governments, and other municipal authorities.
+Our MCAS investors include fund managers, hedge funds and insurance companies, while we engage in multifamily CIRT transactions with insurers and reinsurers.